BioDAS/biodas.github.io/wiki/DASworkshop200802_intro_tutorial.md

 -   **Reference servers** provide the molecule sequence.
--   **Annotation servers** provide features upon the sequence, such as protein domains, or related to the protein, such as journal references.
+-   **Annotation servers** provide features upon the sequence, such as gene structures, regulatory motifs, protein domains, or related to the protein, such as journal references.
 Annotation servers often refer to a specific reference server as their 'map master', i.e. the server that you should expect to be able to retrieve the corresponding sequence from.
+This mechanism has become less important since the inception of the DAS Registry Server however.

 You will now investigate an example of each kind of server.